vanderbiltrobotics/lunabot-2020/README.md

 ```
 4. Sourcing the catkin_ws

-Running the command `source {Path to catkin_ws}/catkin_ws/devel/setup.bash` will allow ROS to find your built packages.
+Running the command `source {Path to catkin_ws}/catkin_ws/devel/setup.bash` or `source /opt/ros/melodic/setup.bash` will allow ROS to find your built packages.
 You will need to run this command each time you open a new terminal if you want ROS to find your packages.
 To avoid this, you can add that command to the end of your .bashrc and it will run automatically whenever you open a terminal.

 ## Notes on developing these packages